-I am a qualified and registered member of the BACP (British Association of Counsellors and Psychotherapists) and adhere to the ethical guidelines and standards, as set out by the BACP, which assures clients of a high standard of professional care.
+I am a qualified and registered member of the BACP (British Association for Counselling and Psychotherapy) and adhere to the ethical guidelines and standards, as set out by the BACP, which assures clients of a high standard of professional care.
 I work integratively, with each individual clients’ needs at the forefront of the therapeutic work.

 I have worked in varying counselling environments, such as private practice (working with a wide variety of concerns and issues); bereavement and loss; and alcohol and drug rehabilitation.
 As part of ongoing training and self-development I regularly attend training days and workshops.

 During the week, I run my private practice from Sevenoaks, where there is ample off-street parking; a bus stop; and the location is nearby both the high street and mainline station.
 I offer daytime and evening counselling and psychotherapy sessions - I would encourage you to contact me for more specific availability; according to your requirements.